 - 8/27: KUTV Highland Could Open For Business On Sunday

 - 10/25:Fox13 Highland to vote whether businesses can operate Sundays

 - 11/06: Fox13 ‘God Said Closed Sunday’, political signs create a stir in Highland

 - Keep the Sabbath Day Holy, or Else!
 (29 comments)

 - Cartoon (89 comments)

-- Connor Boyack (Libertas Institute founder) shared a link on my Facebook page July 30 (69 comments).
+- Connor Boyack (Libertas Institute founder) tagged me in a p Facebook post July 30 (69 comments).